TEAMSchools/mssql-warehouse/README.md

 ### Choosing data types

 * Where possible do not use vendor specific data types—these are not portable and may not be available in older versions of the same vendor's software.
-* Only use `REAL` or `FLOAT` types where it is strictly necessary for floating point mathematics otherwise prefer `NUMERIC` and `DECIMAL` at all times.
-Floating point rounding errors are a nuisance!

 ### Specifying default values

 * The default value must be the same type as the column—if a column is declared a `DECIMAL` do not provide an `INTEGER` default value.
 * Default values must follow the data type declaration and come before any `NOT NULL` statement.

 ### Constraints and keys